weejulius/learning/architecture/cqrs.md

 ### Why has read model

-* Cons
+* Pros
   * the standalone read model can be used to load balance
   * the read model can have different presentation with the write mode
-  * simiply and responsiblity reperation
+  * simipfy and break down the responsiblity

-* Pros
+* Cons
   * need additional model